 - Emergency Alert System - A public warning system that uses existing TV, radio, cable, and other systems to send critical messages to the general public.
 Messages are local or national, depending on the situation.

 - NOAA Weather Radio - A nationwide network of radio stations broadcasting continuous weather information directly from the nearest National Weather Service office.
 NWR broadcasts official Weather Service warnings, watches, forecasts, and other hazard information 24 hours a day, 7 days a week.

-2. Develop a family emergency plan including your community’s evacuation plans and find several ways to leave the area.
+- Find your community’s evacuation plans and several ways to leave the area

 How to Keep Wildfire Smoke Out of the House